harshita2201301024/obsidian/data/Daily Notes/2024/July/02-July-2024-Tuesday.md

 Pick up shirt from burjuman mall look for other exercise ask dheeraj for money - 11:50 - 12: 00
-MRI file sent to burjuman clinic
+MRI file sent to burjuman clinic - 06: 00 PM - 07:00 PM
 Consent Request header and click is not working - done - 09:00 - 10-:00
 dul view and edit - done - 10:00 - 11:30
 dul ubo